perisicnikola37/blog-management-laravel/README.md

 # Edwin's Blog - Blog Project | Laravel 9  <img height="25" src="https://upload.wikimedia.org/wikipedia/commons/thumb/9/9a/Laravel.svg/1200px-Laravel.svg.png" />

 >This project was made with a deadline of two days.
 I used the already provided frontend template, where I added everything necessary to the database, created relations between the tables, and did the backend in Laravel 9.
-In this project is also available a management system (CMS) for blog posts.
-More information is below..
+This project also available a management system (CMS) for blog posts.
+More information is below...

 ![schooldash-dahboard-page](https://i.postimg.cc/02qSGXJp/homepage.pnghttps://i.postimg.cc/02qSGXJp/homepage.png)
 ![schooldash-dahboard-page](https://i.postimg.cc/CxTcq4wt/screencapture-edwins-blog-herokuapp-register-2022-07-15-21-54-13.png)
 ![schooldash-dahboard-page](https://i.postimg.cc/ZYLbgwMP/login.png)

 ## Requirements
-* Php 8.0 and above
+* PHP 8.0 and above
 * Composer
 * Since this project is running Laravel 9, I suggest checking out the official requirements

 ## Installation
-* Clone the repository by running the following command in your comamand line below (Or you can dowload zip file from GitHub)
+* Clone the repository by running the following command in your command line below (Or you can download the zip file from GitHub)
 ```shell
 git clone https://github.com/dzonidevv/cortex.git
  ```